Pushkar1853/Pushkar1853/README.md

 * Competitive Programming

 ### I'm an Undergraduate student at IIT Guwahati.
-I love to explore different domains of computer science & have a keen interest in Software Development and Deep Learning.
+I love to explore different domains of Science & have a keen interest in Artificial Intelligence and Deep Learning.
+I also like to train deep neural nets on large datasets.

 <img src = "https://github-readme-stats.vercel.app/api/top-langs/?username=Pushkar1853&layout=compact">